-In InDesign, go to ‘Windows’ option in the top navigation bar, then click on ‘Colour’.
-Go to ‘Swatches’ at the bottom of the list, and a table like the following will come up.
+In InDesign, go to the ‘Windows’ option in the top navigation bar, then click on ‘Colour.’
+Go to ‘Swatches’ at the bottom of the list.
+A table like the following will come up.

-Click on the red square button, which is on the top right of the table.
+Click on the red square button on the top right of the table.

 The following bar will pop.

-Click on ‘New Colour Swatch’, and a table with CMYK options will come up.
+Click on ‘New Colour Swatch,’ and a table with CMYK options will appear.

 Adjust the CMYK colors to 60%, 40%, 40%, and

 Then press OK, and you will get the beautiful dark rich black color.

 In Corel Draw, press ‘Shift’ and ‘F11’ to open Uniform Fill to achieve Rich Black Color.